 Mckenzie grew up dancing in Harford County.
 She began studying dance under Pam Villeneuve at Harford Ballet Company and Laura Ward-Moran at Maryland School for Ballet and Modern Dance.
 While growing up Mckenzie also performed in many local dance productions through Harford Dance Theatre.
 At HDT Mckenzie performed major roles including the Sugar Plum Fairy, Snow Queen, Dew Drop and Arabian soloist in The Nutcracker, Harriet in Harriet’s Happiest Halloween, as well as roles in The Children’s Spring Classic Series and Canvases.
 She graduated, with honors and a concentration in dance, from Carver Center for Arts and Technology in 2004.
 While attending Carver Mckenzie studied with Ken Sketchesky, Elizabeth Ahearn, Amanda Thom Woodson and Glenna Blessing.

 Mckenzie graduated from Goucher College with a B.A. in Dance Performance and Choreography.
 She performed in several works by fellow students, faculty and guest artists.
 Throughout her training, Mckenzie attended summer dance programs including Sudbrook School of the Arts, Goucher College Summer Dance Intensive, Kirov and American Ballet Theater.

-Mckenzie has been teaching dance for the past 12 years and is currently on staff at many local studios along with setting choreography for upcoming productions and directing The Nutcracker at Harford Dance Theatre.
+Mckenzie has been teaching dance for the past 13 years and is currently and Directs/choreographs for The Nutcracker at Harford Dance Theatre (Live at Harford Community College.
 She is excited to start this new journey with Raise the Barre.